What is Leaky Gut …and What Causes It?

-The term ‘leaky gut’ sounds so much like internet wellness garbage that it can be easy to dismiss it outright.
+I have been studying and writing about gut health for a long time.
+I even have a gut health book coming out called Good For Your Gut.
+So, I know that the term “leaky gut” sounds so much like internet wellness garbage that it can be easy to dismiss it outright.
 In fact, a lot of professionals do – which would be a mistake.

-Known in the scientific literature as gut barrier dysfunction, leaky gut is exactly like it sounds: the gut barrier itself is not working properly.
-And yes, I know this explanation doesn’t really sound so self-explanatory.
-Let’s start at the beginning with a bit of anatomy and physiology.
+Known in the scientific literature as intestinal permeability or gut barrier dysfunction, leaky gut is exactly like it sounds: the gut barrier itself is not working properly.
+But in order to understand why this even matters, we have to know what the gut barrier is and why it’s important.

 Your gut is one long muscular tube that is continuous with the outside world, from your mouth on down to the poop shoot – and yes, I know how gross that sounds to link the two but they are in fact linked and it’s important.